microsoft/nni/docs/ExperimentConfig.md

       __command__  specifies the command to run trial process.
   * __codeDir__

-	  __codeDir__ specifies the directory of your own trial file.
+	  __codeDir__ specifies the directory of the own trial file.
   * __gpuNum__

-	  __gpuNum__ specifies the num of gpu you want to use to run your trial process.
+	  __gpuNum__ specifies the num of gpu to run the trial process.
 Default value is 0.
   * __cpuNum__

-    __cpuNum__ is the cpu number of cpu you want to use in pai container.
+    __cpuNum__ is the cpu number of cpu to be used in pai container.
   * __memoryMB__

-    __memoryMB__ set the momory size you want to use in pai's container.
+    __memoryMB__ set the momory size to be used in pai's container.

   * __image__

-    __image__ set the image you want to use in pai.
+    __image__ set the image to be used in pai.

   * __dataDir__

-    __dataDir__ is the data directory in hdfs you want to use.
+    __dataDir__ is the data directory in hdfs to be used.

   * __outputDir__

-    __outputDir__ is the output directory in hdfs you want to use in pai, the stdout and stderr files are stored in the directory after job finished.
+    __outputDir__ is the output directory in hdfs to be used in pai, the stdout and stderr files are stored in the directory after job finished.